Owen Hart: Return to WWF (1991–1999)

-The New Foundation and High Energy (1991–1993)
+New Foundation; High Energy (1991–1993)

 Hart had been engaged in contract discussions with WCW but the deal was never struck, as Owen was not willing to move himself and his family to the company's headquarters in Atlanta.
-Instead, he signed with the WWF for a second time.
-In the WWF the popular Hart Foundation, composed of his brother Bret and real-life brother-in-law Jim Neidhart, had split up; Bret set out on a singles career while Neidhart was used sparingly.
-When Neidhart returned from a storyline injury, he joined Owen to form a team known as The New Foundation.
+Instead, he returned to the WWF in November 1991.

+The popular Hart Foundation tag team, composed of Owen's brother Bret and brother-in-law Jim Neidhart, had split up; Bret set out on a singles career while Neidhart was used sparingly.
+When Neidhart returned from a storyline injury, he joined Owen to form a team known as the New Foundation.
 Owen and Neidhart first feuded with the Beverly Brothers.
-They then had their only pay-per-view match at the Royal Rumble in January 1992 where they beat The Orient Express.
-Neidhart left the WWF shortly afterward, and Hart set out on a very short run as a singles wrestler, including a victorious match at WrestleMania VIII when he faced off against Skinner.
-Shortly after WrestleMania, Hart was teamed up with Koko B. Ware (whom he had previously partnered while wrestling as the Blue Blazer) to form the duo known as High Energy.
-They had only one pay-per-view match as a team, at the Survivor Series where they lost to The Headshrinkers.
-The team was quietly dropped at the start of 1993 with Hart starting a singles career.
-Owen suffered a knee injury on April 17, 1993, in a match taped for Superstars, against Bam Bam Bigelow, which kept him sidelined for nearly two months.
+They then had their only pay-per-view match at the Royal Rumble in January 1992 where they beat the Orient Express.
+Neidhart left the WWF in February 1992.

+In February 1992, Hart was paired with Koko B. Ware (whom he had previously partnered while wrestling as the Blue Blazer) to form the tag team known as "High Energy".
+The duo went on to continue the New Foundation's feud with the Beverly Brothers.
+At WrestleMania VIII in April 1992, Hart defeated Skinner.
+Following WrestleMania, High Energy had a series of matches against the Nasty Boys.
+In June 1992, they challenged WWF Tag Team Champions Money Inc. on WWF Prime Time Wrestling, winning by count out.
+In October 1992, while under contract to the WWF, Hart wrestled four matches for Wrestle and Romance in Japan, including losing to Último Dragón in the Nakajima Sports Center.
+In November 1992, High Energy began a feud with the Headshrinkers, who defeated them at Survivor Series.
+At the Royal Rumble in January 1993, Hart competed in the Royal Rumble match, entering at number 28 and being eliminated by the eventual winner, Yokozuna.
+Later that month, High Energy challenged WWF Tag Team Champions Money Inc. on WWF Wrestling Challenge, winning by disqualification.
+The team quietly disbanded in March 1993 following a loss to the Headshrinkers.